 Both app stores generally allow the downloading and running of interpreted code, provided it does not directly access system APIs or bypass OS security measures.
 Additionally, the app cannot change its purpose through these updates, and it cannot offer an internal app gallery that is updated without allowing store reviewers to examine it before it is made available to users.

 Remember, flutter_eval is all about helping you with the review process while your production environment is in crisis.
-If you have any questions or need assistance with implementing flutter_eval in your project, or any other solution for that matter, please do not hesitate to contact Monterail.
+If you need support implementing flutter_eval or other Flutter development services, contact Monterail for expert assistance.
 We would be more than happy to help.